anisbet/pipe/Readme.md

 Multiple qualifiers can be separated with a '|' character.
 For example normalize removing digits and non-word characters.

-NORMAL_q removes single quotes, NORMAL_Q removes double quotes in field.
+NORMAL_q removes single quotes.
+NORMAL_Q removes double quotes in field.
-NORMAL_p removes all characters that are not upper/lower case characters, digits or spaces. normal_csv converts input CSV data into pipe-delimited data, preserving commas in quotes, but removing quote characters.
+NORMAL_P removes all characters that are not upper/lower case characters, digits or spaces. normal_csv converts input CSV data into pipe-delimited data, preserving commas in quotes, but removing quote characters.

 'pipe' removes pipe.pl sensitive characters (:,|).